MattLindeman/Additional-Projects/README.md

 ### Files:

+Proj250 is a folder containing files for a mini project in a STAT 250 class where I graphed the deline in NBA player height over recent years and scoring average by age

 FinalProject.pdf is the output for FinalProject.Rmd

 FinalProject.Rmd is the final project for a STAT 469 class about appraising homes based on home characteristics